Rethinking the Roles of Large Language Models in Chinese Grammatical Error Correction

-To alleviate the dilemma that traditional CGEC evaluation cannot flexibly adapt to the subjective characteristic of CGEC because they rely entirely on dataset annotation, we design the \textbf{SE}mantic-incorporated \textbf{E}valuation framework (\textbf{\oureval{}}) which utilizes LLMs to comprehensively evaluate CGEC by considering complex semantics.
+To address the issue that traditional CGEC evaluation cannot flexibly adapt to the subjective nature of CGEC because they rely entirely on dataset annotation, we design the \textbf{SE}mantic-incorporated \textbf{E}valuation framework (\textbf{\oureval{}}).
+This framework utilizes LLMs to comprehensively evaluate CGEC by considering complex semantics.

-Specifically, we first perform comparison and alignment preprocessing based on the texts of error sentences and predicted sentences to obtain the predicted edits of the predicted text compared to the wrong sentences.
-We then require LLMs to evaluate each predicted edit in three dimensions based on grammatical analysis and semantic understanding of error sentences, golden sentences, and predicted sentences: (1) \textit{Correct Edit} ($\mathbf{N}_{\text{CE}}$) means that LLMs judge that the predicted edit is effective in correcting the grammatical errors of the original sentence.
-(2) \textit{Wrong Edit} ($\mathbf{N}_{\text{WE}}$) means that LLMs determine that the predicted edit is invalid and cannot correct grammatical errors.
-(3) \textit{Reasonable Edit} ($\mathbf{N}_{\text{RE}}$) refers to model edits that are not included in golden annotations, but these edits do not cause new grammatical errors and do not affect the original semantics of the sentence.
+Specifically, we first perform comparison and alignment preprocessing on the texts of error sentences and predicted sentences to obtain the predicted edits of the predicted text compared to the incorrect sentences.
+We then require LLMs to evaluate each predicted edit from three dimensions based on grammatical analysis and semantic understanding of error sentences, golden sentences, and predicted sentences: (1) \textit{Correct Edit} ($\mathbf{N}_{\text{CE}}$) indicates that LLMs judge the predicted edit to be effective in correcting the grammatical errors of the original sentence; (2) \textit{Wrong Edit} ($\mathbf{N}_{\text{WE}}$) signifies that LLMs determine that the predicted edit to be invalid and unable to correct grammatical errors; (3) \textit{Reasonable Edit} ($\mathbf{N}_{\text{RE}}$) refers to model edits not included in golden annotations, but which do not introduce new grammatical errors and do not affect the original semantics of the sentence.
 Usually, this type of edit involves some intonation particles and might be incorrectly classified as an incorrect edit by traditional metrics because it is not accounted for in the dataset annotations.
-From these three dimensions we design, we can know that \textbf{different from traditional evaluation indicators, LLMs do not need precise text matching to determine whether the predicted edit exists in the golden edit set to further determine whether this predicted edit is valid.
-The judgment of LLMs is more flexible and takes into account the semantics of the text more comprehensively.} In addition, it is worth mentioning that to make LLMs' judgment on edits more accurate, we also input the explanation information obtained in \ourmethod{} into LLMs at the same time when \oureval{} evaluates.
+From these three dimensions we have designed, we can see that, \textbf{unlike different from traditional evaluation indicators, LLMs do not require precise text matching to determine whether the predicted edit exists in the golden edit set.
+Instead, the validity of the predicted edit is assessed more flexibly, taking into account the semantics of the text more comprehensively. } In addition, it is worth mentioning that to make LLMs' judgment on edits more accurate, we also input the explanation information obtained in \ourmethod{} into LLMs at the same time when \oureval{} evaluates.